 28 March 2019

-National Grid confirmed that discussions with the GDNs had led to a recognition that a separate approach for GDN offtake capacity forecasts was appropriate for the FCC Methodology.
+National Grid confirmed that discussions with the GDNs had led to a recognition that a separate approach for GDN offtake capacity forecasts was appropriate for the FCC Methodology. (reference to materiality of v3 to v3.1 FCC data get link from Colin)

 Workgroup Participants discussed ‘discrimination’ and whether this approach could be applied to all points in the future.